Kamil Biliński

-Kamil Biliński (born 23 January 1988) is a Polish professional footballer who plays for Podbeskidzie Bielsko-Biała as a striker.
+Kamil Biliński (born 23 January 1988) is a Polish professional footballer who plays as a striker.

 Club career

-Biliński was born on January 23, 1988, in the city of Wroclaw.
+Biliński was born on 23 January 1988 in the city of Wrocław.
 He began his senior career with Śląsk Wrocław in 2006, where he spent six seasons and took part in 26 league games.

 From 2007 to 2013, he played for clubs such as Górnik Polkowice, Znicz Pruszków, Wisła Płock and Žalgiris.

-He joined Dinamo București in 2013.

 Dinamo București

 On 3 January 2014, it was announced that Romanian side Dinamo București had reached an agreement for the transfer of Biliński, signing a 2 1/2-year deal for €530,000.
 In June 2015, he was released by Dinamo, a year before his contract expired.

 International career

 He was a part of Poland under-21 national football team.